Bekabad

 Bekobod (Bekobod/Бекобод formerly Begovat) is a district-level city in Tashkent Region, eastern Uzbekistan.
 It lies along both banks of the Syr Darya River near Uzbekistan's border with Tajikistan.

 Bekobod originally arose in connection with a cement plant.
 It received the status of a city in 1945.
 Until 1964, the city was known as Begovat.

 Bekobod underwent rapid industrialization during the Soviet era.
 It has retained some of its industrial importance.
 Bekobod is home to a large steel mill and a cement factory.
 The Farkhad Dam and Farkhad Hydroelectric Plant lie just upstream from the city.

 History

 Bekobod originally arose in connection with a cement plant.
-In 1942–44, a steel plant was constructed in the town.
-In 1943–48, the Farkhad Dam and Farkhad Hydroelectric Plant were built near Bekobod.
+From 1942 to 1944, a steel plant was constructed in the town. from 1943 to 1948, the Farkhad Dam and Farkhad Hydroelectric Plant were built near Bekobod.
 The latter is a major source of electricity and irrigation water for Uzbekistan.

 Bekobod received city status in 1945.
 Until 1964, the city was known as Begovat.